- Do You Need Visa to Visit Burundi?

 - You must be able to finance your own living and travel costs.

-- You must hold a confirmed return flight to prove that you are prepared to leave Burundi before the duration expires.
+- You must hold a confirmed return flight to prove that you are prepared to leave Burundi before the duration of the permitted stay ends.

 - You must not pose a threat to security or public order.

 Will my fees be refunded if my visa is refused?

 All fees are non-refundable and will not be refunded if your visa application is not successful.

 Do I have to participate in the Embassy in person for applying for Burundi visa?